soloexcel/decentralised-voting-app/Readme.md

 Olalekan Solomon Awoyemi

 ### PROJECT LINK
+`A NOTE FOR VOTERS`: Please, you are to wait for the admin / contract owner to start a voting session before you can vote.

 ### CONTRACT EXPLANATION
 The smart contract presented is an implementation of an election process where voters can cast their votes for a set of candidates.
 The contract allows for the addition of contestants by the admin, registration of voters, and casting of votes.
 The smart contract provides a transparent and decentralized system for conducting elections without the need for intermediaries.